dddrrreee/cs240lx-25spr/labs/5-malloc+gc/README.md

      on the pi by calling `kmalloc`.

 ---------------------------------------------------------------------------
-### Part 1: write a `ckalloc` wrapper on `kr_malloc`
+### Part 1: write a `ckalloc` wrapper on `kr_malloc`:

+tl;dr:
+  - Code is in: `code-leak+gc/ckalloc.c`
+  - Currently need to add tests (sorry).

+For GC and leak detection we need a way to determine:
+  1. The set of allegedly allocated blocks (so we know what to free if it's not reachable).
-For GC and leak detection we need a way to determine what allocated block a pointer `p` points to (so that we can mark that block).
+  2. That allocated block a pointer `p` points to (so that we can mark that block as reachable).

-For this part you'll do simple veneer on `kr_malloc` to add a header that lets us determine this information.
+For this part you'll do simple veneer on `kr_malloc` to:
+  1. Put all allocated blocks on a list.
+  2. Add a header that lets us determine block size and other information.

 We are going to do it in a stupid way so that we're more sure it's correct.
+A great extension is doing it more intelligently.

 What we are doing is:
   1. For each allocation call to `ckalloc`: allocate enough to prepend